Ejected-Media/C500-Tech/README.md

 This integration turns your Discord bot from a simple Q&A tool into a deeply integrated, secure, and context-aware educational assistant.
 Would you like to explore the specifics of using structured JSON output from Gemini in Go, which is ideal for commands like /create-quiz?

+___

+That's an excellent direction.
+Using Structured JSON Output from the Gemini API is the most reliable way to create application-ready data like quizzes or graded feedback, as it eliminates the need for brittle, text-based parsing.
+The Gemini API, especially models like gemini-2.5-flash, fully supports defining a Response Schema (using the OpenAPI/JSON Schema specification) to guarantee the output is valid JSON and adheres to a predictable structure.
+📐 1.
+Define the Go Struct Schema
+First, define the Go structs that represent the data you want to receive from the model.
+For a quiz, you need questions, multiple-choice options, and the correct answer.
+// quiz.go

+// Quiz represents the top-level JSON structure for the quiz assignment. type Quiz struct {
+	Title    string     `json:"title"`
+	Topic    string     `json:"topic"`
+	Questions []Question `json:"questions"`
+}

+// Question is an element of the quiz. type Question struct {
+	ID        int      `json:"id"`
+	Text      string   `json:"question_text"`
+	Options   []string `json:"options"` // e.g., ["A", "B", "C", "D"]
+	AnswerKey string   `json:"answer_key"` // The correct option, e.g., "B"
+}

+⚙️ 2.
+Convert Go Struct to JSON Schema
+You need to convert your Go structs into a JSON Schema object that the Gemini API can read.
+The official Google GenAI SDK for Go handles this by letting you define the schema using the genai.Schema package or by manually defining the structure.
+For complex objects like the Quiz struct, you'll generally define the schema in a dedicated function:
+// quiz.go

+import (
+	"google.golang.org/genai"
+	"google.golang.org/protobuf/types/known/structpb"
+)

+func getQuizResponseSchema() *genai.Schema {
+    // This is a simplified example of defining the structure return &genai.Schema{
+        Type: genai.TypeObject,
+        Properties: map[string]*genai.Schema{
+            "title": {
+                Type:        genai.TypeString,
+                Description: "A concise title for the quiz.", },
+            "questions": {
+                Type: genai.TypeArray,
+                Items: &genai.Schema{
+                    Type: genai.TypeObject,
+                    Properties: map[string]*genai.Schema{
+                        "question_text": {Type: genai.TypeString},
+                        "options": {
+                            Type: genai.TypeArray,
+                            Items: &genai.Schema{Type: genai.TypeString},
+                        },
+                        "answer_key": {Type: genai.TypeString},
+                    },
+                    Required: []string{"question_text", "options", "answer_key"},
+                },
+            },
+        },
+        Required: []string{"title", "questions"},
+    }
+}

+🚀 3.
+Call Gemini with Structured Output Config
+When calling the GenerateContent method, you pass the schema in the GenerationConfig.
+You must also set the ResponseMIMEType to "application/json".
+// services/gemini.go

+func GenerateQuiz(ctx context.Context, client *genai.Client, topic, className string) (*Quiz, error) {
+    prompt := fmt.Sprintf(
+        "Generate a 5-question multiple-choice quiz on the topic of '%s', suitable for a %s level class.
+Ensure the output strictly follows the provided JSON schema.", topic,
+        className,
+    )

+    // 1.
+Configure the request for JSON output config := genai.GenerationConfig{
+        ResponseMIMEType: "application/json",
+        ResponseSchema:   getQuizResponseSchema(), // Your defined schema
+    }

+    // 2.
+Call the Gemini API
+    resp, err := client.Models().GenerateContent(
+        ctx,
+        "gemini-2.5-flash",
+        genai.Text(prompt),
+        genai.WithGenerativeContentConfig(config),
+    )
+    if err != nil {
+        return nil, err
+    }

+    // 3.
+Extract and Unmarshal the JSON response
+    // The response text will be a guaranteed valid JSON string jsonStr := resp.Candidates[0].Content.Parts[0].Text

+    var quiz Quiz
+    if err := json.Unmarshal([]byte(jsonStr), &quiz); err != nil {
+        return nil, fmt.Errorf("failed to unmarshal JSON from Gemini: %w", err) }

+    return &quiz, nil
+}

+Note: You'd need to import the standard Go encoding/json package for the final json.Unmarshal step.
+💾 4.
+Save to Firestore
+Once you receive the parsed *Quiz struct, you can easily save it to the Assignments collection in Firestore, ready for your students to access.
+// In your askAICommand handler after successfully calling GenerateQuiz...

+quizData, err := GenerateQuiz(ctx, aiClient, topic, userContext.ClassName)
+// ... error handling ...

+// Save the resulting Go struct directly to Firestore _, _, err = firestoreClient.Collection("Assignments").Add(ctx, quizData)
+// ... error handling and Discord confirmation message ...

+This entire flow is secure and robust, providing data integrity from the AI generation through to the database save.
+This video provides an overview of how to get structured output from the Gemini API.
+How to Get Structured Output from Gemini API because it directly covers the process of defining a schema to receive predictable, structured JSON, which is essential for creating your quizzes.

+YouTube video views will be stored in your YouTube History, and your data will be stored and used by YouTube according to its Terms of Service

+___